JeremyBickel/BibleSearcher/README.md

 --These are useful for segmenting the text into events for a larger semantic view of the text

 8. Marvel Annotated Bible
--From Eliran Wong's excellent UniqueBible (https://github.com/eliranwong/UniqueBible) module -The Hebrew and Greek have both been successfully parsed and written out to data files --The information in this version includes annotations for more levels of detail than in any other data in this project
+-From a module for Eliran Wong's excellent UniqueBible (https://github.com/eliranwong/UniqueBible) -The Hebrew and Greek have both been successfully parsed and written out to data files --The information in this version includes annotations for more levels of detail than in any other data in this project
 ---For instance, the MAB NT information ("NTWords.csv") includes 3 levels of annotations in addition to normal Greek morphology.